-General service: 1.5 percent x final average salary x years of service.
-Normal retirement age for general service members is age 65 or age 58 with 30 years of retirement credit.
+General service: 1.5 percent x years of retirement credit x final average salary.
+Normal retirement age for general service members is age 65, or age 58 with 30 years of retirement credit.

-What is the Individual Account Program (IAP)
+What is the Individual Account Program (IAP)?

 The IAP is the second part of your retirement plan.
 Six percent of your subject salary (whether contributed by you or paid by your employer) goes into your IAP account.

 Your account is credited with earnings (or losses) annually based on investment returns.
 Your IAP dollars are invested as part of PERS Fund and is managed by the Oregon State Treasury under the direction of the Oregon Investment Council.

 IAP administrative costs are charged to member accounts.
 The IAP is estimated to pay approximately 15-20 percent of your final average salary (for a 30-year career) based on an 8 percent investment return each year.

 At retirement, you can receive your IAP dollars in a lump-sum payment or in equal installments over 5, 10, 15, or 20 years, or over your expected lifetime.